Musheer2211/Mesa_Behavioural_framework_proposal/README.md

 **Title:** Behavioral Framework for Mesa

 ## **Summary**
 Mesa currently lacks a first-class framework for modeling complex agent behaviors involving **continuous state changes, time-consuming tasks, and sophisticated decision-making**.
-This project aims to create a **Behavioral Framework** module that integrates **state management, task execution, and behavioral decision-making**, enabling modelers to create **realistic, adaptive agents**.
-The framework will support **discrete and continuous states**, **prioritized task execution**, and **reinforcement learning-based decision-making** while allowing user-defined rules and optimizations for large-scale simulations.
+This project aims to create a **Behavioral Framework** module in which various elements like **state management, task execution, and behavioral decision-making** can defined, enabling modelers to create **realistic and adaptive agents**.
+The framework will support features like **discrete and continuous states**, **task selection based on the current state of the Agent**.

 ## **Benefits to the Community**
 - **Expands Mesa's Capabilities:** Provides a structured way to model advanced agent behaviors.
-- **Better Performance & Scalability:** Parallel task execution and caching for large-scale models.
 - **User-Friendly API:** High-level APIs for easy behavior customization.
-- **Supports Multiple Decision Frameworks:** Allows both **rule-based and utility-based** decision-making, with user-defined functions.
+- **Supports Multiple Decision Frameworks:** Allows both **rule-based and utility-based** decision-making, which could be modified with user-defined functions.
 - **Documentation & Tutorials:** Ensures easy adoption by the community.

 ## **Deliverables**
 1. **State Management System**
-   - Discrete states (array of integers), Continuous states (array of floats).
+   - A system where both Discrete and Continous States can be defined.
-   - Built-in transition patterns (e.g., exponential decay) & user-defined rules.
+   - Built-in transition patterns (e.g., exponential decay & user-defined rules).
    - Support for fuzzy logic-based transitions.

-2. **Task Execution System**
+2. **Task System For Time-Consuming Task**
    - Tasks run within Mesa's step function (with possible event-based optimization).
+   - Addition Task which take multiple ticks.
    - Two types of tasks:
      - **Atomic Tasks**: Must fully complete or restart if interrupted.
      - **Interruptible Tasks**: Can be paused and resumed.
+   - Task can be interrupted based on a priority system.
-   - Asynchronous execution with **priority-based scheduling**.
+   - Asynchronous execution.
-   - Parallelized task execution for improved performance.

 3. **Behavioral Decision-Making Framework**
    - Supports **rule-based and utility-based** decision-making.
    - Allows **user-defined decision functions**.
-   - Integrates with **reinforcement learning** frameworks.
+   - Integrates **frameworks supporting multiple decision-making approaches**.

 4. **Usability Enhancements**
    - High-level API for easy agent behavior definition.